danveloper/grails-js-controllers/README.md

 ApplicationContainer.register("payment.library", PaymentLibrary, { scope: 'singleton' });
 ```

 Classes can be registered with the `ApplicationContainer` in either a **Prototype** or a **Singleton** scope.
-While controllers should be scoped prototype, it may make sense for your requirement to register instances of your libraries as singletons.
+While controllers should be scoped prototype, it may (probably will) make sense for you to register instances of your libraries as singletons.
 The above example demonsrates that process.

 Once your library is registered with the `ApplicationContainer`, you can retrieve it for use in your controller through the `getBean(String)` method.